 Men who have trichomoniasis typically have no symptoms.
 Pregnant women who have trichomoniasis might be at higher risk of delivering their babies prematurely.

-- An often foul-smelling vaginal discharge — which might be white, gray, yellow or green
+- A large amount of a thin, often foul-smelling discharge from the vagina — which might be clear, white, gray, yellow or green

 - Genital redness, burning and itching